calmm-js/partial.lenses/README.md

 > L.set(textIn("sv"), undefined, data)
 { contents: [ { language: "en", text: "Title" } ] }
 ```

+Note that a single text is actually a part of an object.
+The key to having the
+whole object vanish, rather than just the `text` property, is the
+`L.default({language})` part of our lens composition.
+A `L.default(value)` lens
+works *symmetrically*.
+When set with `value`, the result is `undefined`, which
+means that the focus of the lens is to be deleted.

 If we delete all of the texts, we get the required value: